Asymptotic charges of a quadrupolar naked singularity: Conclusions

 The NP constants (Newman--Penrose) and BMS charges (Bondi-Metzner-Sachs) are asymptotic quantities defined as integrals of the Weyl curvature over cuts of future null infinity.
 Although both sets of quantities can be computed in a similar manner, they exhibit distinct physical and mathematical properties.
 The NP constants form a set of ten absolutely conserved quantities, remaining constant even in the presence of gravitational radiation.
 In contrast, the BMS charges constitute an infinite set of quantities associated with asymptotic symmetries at null infinity, and are sensitive to the flux of radiation through null infinity.
 Despite the relatively straightforward definitions of the NP constants and BMS charges, explicit calculations of these quantities are scarce in the literature.
 This is in part because most exact solutions are not expressed in the gauge of the classical theory of asymptotics of Newman and Penrose \cite{NewPen62}, in which, for example, the NP constants are naturally defined ---see \cite{NewPen68}.
 Notably, it has been shown that the NP constants of the Kerr spacetime vanish identically.
 Furthermore, a theorem proved in \cite{WuSha07} establishes that the NP constants also vanish for all stationary, asymptotically flat, algebraically special solutions to the vacuum Einstein field equations.

 Motivated by these results, this paper presents a computation of the NP constants and BMS charges for a simple yet algebraically general vacuum solution to the Einstein equations: the Zipoy--Voorhees spacetime.
 This spacetime is a static, axisymmetric solution that depends on two parameters, \( m \) and \( q \), which are related to the mass and quadrupole moment, respectively.
 For \( q = 0 \), the solution reduces to the Schwarzschild metric, allowing \( q \) to be interpreted as a deformation parameter and hence the Zipoy-Voorhees solution is sometimes referred to as the $q$-metric.
-A remarkable property of this solution is that the region \( r = 2m \) corresponds to both a Killing horizon and a naked singularity.
 Due to its relative simplicity, this solution has been widely used in studies exploring possible astrophysical signatures of naked singularities ---see for instance \cite{BosGasGutQueTor16, BosKonEtAl21, SerKuaQueEtAl24, DanUteQueUra25}.
 In this work, however, we focus on the asymptotic structure of this spacetime by expressing it in the NP-gauge.
 Although only formal asymptotic expansions are obtained, they are sufficient to compute the NP constants, the Bondi-Sachs energy-momentum and BMS charges explicitly.
 We find, in particular, that the NP constants of the Zipoy--Voorhees spacetime are nonzero.
 This result highlights the importance of the algebraically special condition in the theorem proven in \cite{WuSha07}.
 Furthermore, it is shown that either the algebraically special condition cannot be relaxed to ``asymptotically algebraically special'' as argued in \cite{ZhaXiaGao09} or there are extra implicit assumptions in that result that should exclude the case of the Zipoy-Voorhees spacetime ---and probably other spacetimes with non-trivial quadrupole moments such as those discussed in \cite{FruQueSan18}.